eckinger/eckinger.github.io/_posts/2022-01-03-goals-for-winter-quarter.md

 4. eat healthier.
 5. go harder working out.
 I want to finish one cycle of 5/3/1 (taking 6 weeks) and start the next cycle.
 I also want to add some sort of high intensity interval training to my training regimen.
 6. get an A in CS 151 and MATH 153.
 7. sleep on my back.
-I't's become comfortable for me, but I still need to make it the complete default without thought.
+It's become comfortable for me, but I still need to make it the complete default without thought.
 8. write one blog post per week.
 9. make my sister a really awesome birthday gift.
 10. not be in the lounge after 9:45 o'clock MTWTh.